ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-The [npeg] module uses as terminal symbols single characters enclosed in single quotes or [strings]{.str} enclosed in double quotes.
+The [npeg] module uses as terminal symbols single characters enclosed in single quotes or [strings] enclosed in double quotes.